 Treatments can take anywhere from several minutes to several hours or more depending on the size of treatment area and the type of laser being used.
 Typically small areas on the face might take 15 to 30 minutes.
 A bikini line may take 20 to 40 minutes depending on the laser system used and the amount of hair.
 To do both full legs might take from 45 to 90 minutes.
 Some lasers have special heads or scanners that speed up the treatment.
 If time is a premium for you, be sure to ask about this before you tackle large areas like the legs or back.

-“What do I need to do before having laser hair reduction?”
+“What do I need to do before having laser treatments?”

 Below is a list of things you can do to maximize your results: